nodejs/node/doc/api/dgram.markdown

 when the socket is closed or process terminates, so most apps will never need to call this.

-If `multicastAddress` is not specified, the OS will try to drop membership to all valid interfaces.
+If `multicastInterface` is not specified, the OS will try to drop membership to all valid interfaces.